Connecticut Paralegal Schools

 Profiles of Well-Known Schools in Connecticut

-University of Hartford: Students at the University of Hartford can choose from three different paralegal programs within the Department of University Studies: an Associate of Science in Paralegal Studies, a Bachelor of Science in University Studies with Paralegal Studies Concentration, and a paralegal certificate.
+University of Hartford: Students at the University of Hartford can choose from three different paralegal programs within the Department of University Studies: an Associate of Science (AS) in Paralegal Studies, a Bachelor of Science (BS) in University Studies with Paralegal Studies Concentration, and a paralegal certificate.
 All three programs have been approved by the American Bar Association and are taught by expert faculty.
 The BS in paralegal studies requires 120 credit hours, while the AS and the paralegal certificate are 60 and 19 credit hours respectively.
 The Department of University Studies has established relationships with over two dozen law firms, government offices, and courthouses where students can complete internships for course credit.

 Top Law Firms for Paralegal Graduates in Connecticut

 Finn Dixon & Herling LLP has been regularly named by Chambers as a Band 1 Corporate/M&A law firm.
 Finn Dixon & Herling was founded in 1987 and specializes in business and financial law at a reasonable cost to its clients.
 The firm has grown rapidly and prides itself on providing opportunities to those who are committed to excel.
 Ivey, Barnum & O'Mara LLC is the oldest and largest law firm based in Greenwich, covering multiple practice areas for its clients.
 It invites recent paralegals interested in a career at Ivey, Barnum & O'Mara to apply, and offers a great benefits package that includes a bonus program.
 Ryan Ryan Deluca LLP has been named the Top Mid-Size Litigation Firm in Connecticut by the Super Lawyers Business Edition.
 RRD has immediate openings for those holding certification in Connecticut.